A bill filed in the Utah state house yesterday would deny critical resources – like water – to the massive NSA data center there should it pass.

 Roberts introduced the bill last year and it was referred to an interim study committee in order to carry the issue over to the 2015 session.
 In November, that committee held a public hearing that revealed the legislation has significant momentum and support.
 Roberts tightened up some language based on discussions over the summer and the bill is now ready to move through the legislative process.

-Early reports indicated that the NSA would need up to 1.7 million gallons of cooling water each day to keep their supercomputers functional.
+Early reports indicated that the NSA would need up to 1.7 million gallons of Cold Water Storage for the cooling water each day to keep their supercomputers functional.
 Documents released at a committee hearing in Salt Lake City last fall show that usage is less, currently indicating that the facility is not yet fully online.

 According to a report at the Libertas Institute, under the bill, political subdivisions of the state may not: